 What Veterans Qualify for What Scoring Criteria Status?

 There are four categories of veterans to which the scoring criteria status applies.
-A base requirement of each category is that the person has received from any branch of the armed forces an honorable discharge or a discharge for physical reasons with an honorable record.
+A base requirement of each category is that the person has received from any branch of the armed forces an honorable discharge, or a discharge for physical reasons with an honorable record, or a discharge with a receipt of a United States Department of Defense discharge document (DD Form 214; NGB form 22, or their equivalent or successor discharge paperwork that characterizes his or service as honorable).
 The four categories are:

 1) Veterans who served during a period of war or in an armed conflict and do not receive military retirement.
 Veterans in this category receive a 10% scoring criteria added to passing mark, grade, or rating of competitive exams until their first appointment.
 This "first appointment" limitation means that, if a veteran has gotten a job with the 10% scoring criteria status, he or she may not use it to obtain another job, even with another agency (AGO 1974 No. 22).
 Also, it may not be used in a promotional exam.